impie66/Kangaroo-Bot/README.md

 A: Why the fuck not
 <br />

-Q: Is the bot any good?
+Q: Is the bot any good
 <br />
-A: have you seen my [other](https://github.com/impie66/If-Bot) bot?
+A: have you seen my [other](https://github.com/impie66/If-Bot) bot
 <br />